 “Just in time to push!”
 Mamede greeted me as I approached his jangada (named João).
-Half an hour before, he had knocked on my door to tell me my breakfast was ready.
+Half an hour before he had knocked on the door of my room to tell me my breakfast was ready.

 “Ze went to get the roladores and João will be here soon.
-Did you sleep well?” he asked in a booming voice, much louder than necessary for that time of day.
-Like all fishermen, Mamede is a morning person.
+Did you sleep well?” he asked in a booming voice, much louder than necessary for that time of the day.
+Like all fishermen, Mamede was a morning person.

 “I slept fine, Mamede, thanks.
 Are you ready to go?”

 “Almost.
 We still have to load the ice.
 We do that down at the water,” he nodded toward the surf.
 “The jangada is easier to push with no ice.”

 “Five,” he said, raising a hand and spreading out his fingers.